openstack-archive/stx-docs/doc/source/contributor/doc_contribute_guide.rst

 If your fix requires multiple commits, use "Partial-Bug" for all the commits except the final one.
-For the final commit, use "Closes_Bug".
+For the final commit, use "Closes-Bug".

 Following is an example commit message that closes out bug
 1804024: